namesake.

 53 | Elephantfish

 These fish are known for having large brains and remarkably high intelligence, the cerebellum being greatly enlarged and providing a brain-to-body size ratio similar to that of human beings.
 Their morphology has led aquarists to give them the name baby whale.
-Elephantfish possess electric organs and are known to generate weak electric fields enabling them to negotiate turbid waters, where it can be hard to see your trunk in front of your face.
+Elephantfish possess electric organs and are known to generate weak electric fields enabling them to negotiate turbid waters where you can barely see your trunk in front of your face.

 N54.jpg